[Hung Lou Meng]

 An Illustrated Bibliography of My Collection:

-NB: For more of my thoughts on these novels, see my essay "In Love with the Chinese Novel" on the Titus Books website.
+NB: For more of my thoughts on these novels, see my essay "In Love with the Chinese Novel" on my Opinions website.

 "The empire, long divided, must unite; long united, must divide."
 Set in the second century AD, at the end of the Han era, this celebrated historical novel contains far more fact than fiction.
 The precise proportions of each are difficult to estimate.
 What remains beyond question is the depth and complexity of this 14th-century masterwork: